eagle840/katacoda-labs/calico/step1.md

 This scenario is presently in the design process, things may not work

-Step 1a: setp a k8s cluster with kubeadm - this will take a minute in this case we will be setting the pod network to a custom cidr since calico is already to use it Pull images:
+Setup the k8s cluster with kubeadm - this will take a minute in this case we will be setting the pod network to a custom cidr since calico is already to use it:

-`kubeadm config images pull`{execute}
-`kubeadm init --pod-network-cidr 192.168.0.0/16`{{execute}}
+`kubeadm config images pull`{execute}  # used for troubleshooting at this time `kubeadm init --pod-network-cidr 192.168.0.0/16`{{execute}}

-After the install on the master is compleat, copy the cmd to init a second computer and paste/exe in the other computer
+After the install on the master is complete, copy the cmd at the end of the output to init a second node in the bottom terminal.

-We'll need the generated config file in the std kubectl config file

-`mkdir $HOME/.kube`{{execute}}

-`cp /etc/kubernetes/admin.conf $HOME/.kube/config`{{execute}}

-and config it's working.

-The second node should have finished by now, lets check
+Scroll up a little more in the top terminal output, and you'll see three lines to setup the kubectl config, starting with mkdir.
+Run these three cmds in the top terminal.

+Lets check the nodes:
-`k get nodes --all-namespaces`{{execute}}
+`k get nodes`{{execute}}
 You'll see it's not totally ready since we don't have a network solution working.

 And lets see what control plane pods are runnning:
 `k get pods --all-namespaces`{{execute}}

-Your'll notice that the dns pods are waiting for a network to come up and there are no networking pods running (eg weave-net)
+Your'll notice that the dns pods are waiting for a network to come up and there are no networking pods running (in this case calico)